Conspiracy theories and where to find them on TikTok: Results

-We observed a significant decrease in overall performance in the unbalanced setup with manual labels (\Cthree).
-However, the trends identified in the previous setup remain consistent.

-The best-performing model precision-wise is again Llama3 with a score of almost \num{0.77} in the Step-by-step prompt setup.
-The same model is also the one that has the highest Recall (\num{0.94}) but with the Simple prompt.
-With the precision metric, most of the configurations perform significantly worse than the baseline (-1\% to -49\% ).
-With this dataset, the configuration with the highest was with Mistral with Simple prompt, since it bested the baseline in both metrics.
-Additional results for case \Ctwo, which are similar to those presented, are included in \Cref{appendixA} for reference.
+\spara{Unbalanced setting with manual labels (\Cthree)}.
+Here we observe a significant decrease in overall performance (\Cref{fig:unbalanced}).
+However, the trends identified in the previous configuration remain valid.
+The model with the highest precision is again Llama3 with a score of almost \num{0.77} with the Step-by-step prompt.
+The same model is the one with the highest recall (\num{0.94}), although with the Simple prompt.
+Unfortunately, most of the models perform significantly worse than the baseline in terms of recall (-1 to -49 pp.).
+On this dataset, the best overall tradeoff is given by Mistral with the Simple prompt, as it improves over the baseline in both metrics.

-In \Cref{fig:quartiles_results} we plot the classification results for case \Cone\ for the different quartiles of the text length distribution.
-In these plots we are more interested in the trends that they show, instead of the absolute values of the points of the curve ( which is better explained in \cref{fig:balanced,fig:unbalanced}) We see that, considering the precision, the longer the caption, the higher the metric.
+\spara{Effect of text length.} Finally, we investigate the relation between classification performance and text length. \Cref{fig:quartiles_results} charts the classification results for case \Cone for the different quartiles of the text length distribution.
+In these plots, we are more interested in the trends rather than the absolute values of the points of the curve (which is better shown in \Cref{fig:balanced,fig:unbalanced}).
+Considering precision, the longer the transcript, the higher the metric.
 This trend is shared among all the models we consider.
-A similar behaviour is present if we consider the recall, where the metric increases steadily for longer texts, with even a steeper slope than precision, before stopping or even decreasing from \textbf{Q3} to \textbf{Q4}.
-We found that, for the negative class, RoBERTa was the most precise model in case \Cone, while in \Ctwo\ and \Cthree, \ LLama3 and Gemma had almost perfect precision (0.99) while being slightly lower in recall (0.98).
-We report the full results of the classification process for the negative (not conspiracy) class and additional results for \Cthree in \Cref{appendixA}.
+A similar behavior is present for recall, where the metric increases steadily for longer texts, with even a steeper slope than precision.
+However, the improvement stops or even reverts when going from \textbf{Q3} to \textbf{Q4}.
+For the negative class, RoBERTa is the most precise model in case \Cone, while in \Ctwo and \Cthree LLama3 and Gemma had almost perfect precision (0.99) while being slightly lower in recall (0.98).
+We report the full results of the classification process for the negative (not conspiracy) class and additional results for \Cthree in \Cref{sec:app_classification}.

-To conclude, we note that the ensemble model proved also to be a balanced choice, having less compromise Precision and Recall, but at the increased cost of deployment, since, each item requires three labels from three different models.
+To conclude, note that the ensemble model proves to be a balanced choice, with a better trade-off between precision and recall, but at cost of increased deployment complexity and runtime, since each item needs to be labeled by each of the three different models.
+In \Cref{sec:error_anl}, we present a qualitative error analysis, focusing on videos that were unanimously misclassified by all models.
+Specifically, we provide summaries for two false positives and two false negatives, along with interpretations of the possible errors.